People analytics for better people management in government organizations.

 I am a Professor in Public Management in the School of Public Policy at University College London (UCL).

-My core research interest is people analytics and people management in government: using data from original surveys, administrative records and field experiments for more evidence-based management of public servants.
+My core research interest is in the use of data from original surveys, administrative records and field experiments for more evidence-based management of public servants and public sector organizations.

 I frequently collaborate with governments and international organizations – such as the World Bank and the Inter-American Development Bank – in this research, and my research has led a range of government organizations to change and improve management practices.